rcedgar/renomad/README.md

 </pre>

 The `maxp` option is the maximum P value to report an anchor.
 Default is 0.05.

+The anchor and target must be the same length and contiguous (gaps are not supported).

 Output format is tab-separated text with three fields: (1) count, (2) anchor+target sequence, (3) sample_name.
 The sample name is extracted from the KMC filename by stripping the path name and extension.